seanpm2001/GitHub_Stats_A/Seasons/1/README.md

 This is an oveview of the first season (30 days) of using this tool (until the Personal Access Token expires) If results are sufficient, I may renew it for a second season.

+Results became extremely accurate on 2022 June 19th, despite taking over 2 hours to compile the results.
+They are still extremely accurate as of 2022 June 20th, and took over 30 minutes less time to compile.

 | Date (YYYY/MM/DD) | Overview | Languages |
 |---|---|---|
 | 2022, June 12th | ![/Seasons/1/SVG/Languages_GitHubStatsA_2022June12th.svg](/Seasons/1/SVG/Languages_GitHubStatsA_2022June12th.svg) | ![/Seasons/1/SVG/Overview_GitHubStatsA_2022June12th.svg](/Seasons/1/SVG/Overview_GitHubStatsA_2022June12th.svg) |